Board Responsibility & Liability

 reportedly spent $9 billion on preparing for the GDPR and, in 2018, legal

-advice and teams cost UK FTSE 350 companies about 40 percent of their GDPR
+advice and teams cost UK FTSE 350 companies about 40% of their GDPR

 budget, or $2.4 million.
 (Forbes)